awong0811/M214A-Final-Project/README.md

 Otherwise, create a python virtual environment and install the packages in the environment.yml file.
 The specific versions of the packages are listed in the requirements.txt file (also conda-only for direct installation).

 ## Saved Features
 Here's the [link](https://drive.google.com/file/d/1A2Ve2IBPSgJmcVmx1NVWEIX4eGza2Xm4/view?usp=sharing) to a zip folder of saved features that can be used to run the entire notebook without creating new features.
-Simply load in desired features as shown below. <name> only includes the feature name; does not include '_train', '_test...', etc. The load_features() function returns the training, testing (clean), and testing (noisy) dataframes in that order.
+Simply load in desired features as shown below.
+Variable "name" only includes the feature name; does not include '_train', '_test...', etc. The load_features() function returns the training, testing (clean), and testing (noisy) dataframes in that order.
 ```python
 from preprocess import *
 feat_dataframes = load_features(<name>)